The Third Factor: Genetics, Environment, and Will

 33. Step Five: Growing the Business

-In order to grow our business we need to start with the obvious.
-Every one of our operations can certainly increase their sales at least 40% by doing a more effective job of selling more of the goods and services we already have to the customers we already have.
+In order to grow our business, we need to start with the obvious.
+Every one of our operations can certainly increase their sales by at least 40% by doing a more effective job of selling more of the resources and services we already have to the customers we already have.
 We need to look at our business through this lens every day and every moment.
 It’s essential.

 If we are going to continuously grow our business, we must identify everything we have available to sell, then make it accessible, desirable, and consumable.
 Next, we need to identify all of our customers, get to know them better, make them accessible, and then connect with them [this is where the rubber meets the road].
 We facilitate this connection by building a better conduit between all we have to offer and all of our customers.
 This is really the key to growing our business.
 It’s organic.

 One.
 Sell more of what we have to the customers we have.

 a.
 Identify everything we have available to sell.